Tampere: Heraldry

-The first coat of arms of Tampere was designed by Arvid von Cederwald in 1838, while the current coat of arms created in 1960 and currently in use was designed by Olof Eriksson.
-Changing the coat of arms was a controversial act and the restoration of the old coat of arms has, from time to time, been demanded even after the change.
-The new coat of arms has also been called Soviet-style in letters to the editor because of its colors.
+Tampere's first coat of arms was designed by Arvid von Cederwald in 1838, while the current coat of arms, created in 1960, was designed by Olof Eriksson.
+Changing the coat of arms was controversial, and even after the change there were occasional calls for the old coat of arms to be restored.
+The new coat of arms was also described in letters to the editor as Soviet-style because of its colours.

-The blazon of the old coat of arms has either not survived or it has never been done, but the description of the current coat of arms is explained as follows: "In the red field, a corrugated counter-bar, above which is accompanied by a piled hammer, and below, a Caduceus; all gold".
-The colors of the coat of arms are the same as in the coat of arms of Pirkanmaa.
-The hammer, which looks like the first letter of the city's name T, symbolizes Tampere's early industry, Caduceus its trading activities and the corrugated counter-bar represents the Tammerkoski rapids, which divides Tampere's industrial and commercial areas.
+The blazon of the old coat of arms has either not survived or was never made, but the current coat of arms has been described as follows: "In the red field, a corrugated counter-bar, above which is accompanied by a piled hammer, and below a caduceus; all gold".
+Its colours are the same as in the coat of arms of Pirkanmaa.
+The hammer, which looks like the first letter of the city's name, T, symbolises Tampere's early industry, the caduceus its commercial activities, and the wavy counter-bar the Tammerkoski rapids that divide Tampere's industrial and commercial areas.

-The city received its first seal in 1803, and the seal depicted the city's buildings of that time and Tammerkoski.
+The city received its first seal in 1803, depicting the city's buildings of the time and Tammerkoski.

 History

 Early history

-The earliest known permanent settlements around Tammerkoski were established in 7th century, when settlers from the west of the region started farming land in Takahuhti.
-The area was largely inhabited by the Tavastian tribes.
-For many centuries, the population remained low.
-By the 16th century, the villages of Messukylä and Takahuhti had grown to be the largest settlements in the region.
-Other villages nearby were Laiskola, Pyynikkälä and Hatanpää.
-At that time, there had been a market place in the Pispala area for centuries, where the bourgeoisies from Turku in particular traded.
-In 1638, Governor-General Per Brahe the Younger ordered that two markets be held in Tammerkoski each year, the autumn market on every Peter's Day in August and the winter market on Mati Day in February.
-In 1708 the market was moved from the edge of Tammerkoski to Harju and from there in 1758 to Pispala.
-The early industries in the Pirkanmaa region in the 17th century were mainly watermills and sawmills, while in the 18th century other production began to emerge, as several small-scale ironworks, Tammerkoski distillery and Otavala spinning school were founded.
+The earliest known permanent settlements around Tammerkoski were established in the 7th century, when settlers from the west of the region began to farm land in Takahuhti, an area largely inhabited by the Tavastian tribes.
+The population remained small for many centuries.
+By the 16th century, the villages of Messukylä and Takahuhti had become the area's largest settlements.
+Other nearby villages were Laiskola, Pyynikkälä and Hatanpää.
+There had been a marketplace in the Pispala area for centuries, where the bourgeoisie from Turku in particular traded.
+In 1638, Governor-General Per Brahe the Younger ordered that two markets be held in Tammerkoski every year, the autumn market on St Peter's Day in August and the winter one on Matias's Day in February.
+In 1708 the market was moved from the outskirts of Tammerkoski to Harju, and in 1758 from there to Pispala.
+The first industries in the Pirkanmaa region in the 17th century were mainly watermills and sawmills.
+In the 18th century other industries began to develop, as several small ironworks, the Tammerkoski distillery, and the Otavala spinning school were established.